ttetrafon/practice/unreal engine/networking.md

     - This setup is also needed for anything that is not replicated automatically, like the `Play Anim Montage` blueprint.

 - RPCs in C++ cannot be BlueprintCallable, but can be wrapped in BlueprintCallable functions.
-- First, the function must be declared, and then a secondary, '_implementation' functions needs to be declared and defined with the RPC's code.
+- First, the function must be declared, and then a secondary, '_Implementation' functions needs to be declared and defined with the RPC's code.

 ```
 UFUNCTION(Server, Reliable)